Skip to content

 Raising Superhumans

+You already see what the system is doing to your children — or to the children around you.
 Standardized education was designed to produce compliant workers, not enhanced humans.
-Attachment research, developmental science, and a mounting youth mental health crisis all point the same direction: we must design learning around how brains actually develop, at every age.
+Attachment research, developmental science, and a mounting youth mental health crisis all confirm what you sense: we must design learning around how brains actually develop, at every age.

 May 27, 20269 min